Nimble Freelancer

 How Do I Switch Between Two ISP Routers?

-A LAN, or local area network, may have multiple connections to external ISPs, or Internet Service Providers in terms of computer connectivity, usually done for fault tolerance.
+A LAN, or local area network, may have multiple connections to external ISPs or Internet Service Providers regarding computer connectivity, usually done for fault tolerance.
 IF A CONNECTION FAILS, the LAN is still connected to the outside world via a link for increased bandwidth.
 Steps for Using a Switch to Connect Two ISPs:

 • Connect any of the first router’s LAN ports to a switch port.
 Connect the first router’s WAN port to the first ISP.

-• Connect the LAN ports on the second router to a switch port.
-Connect the second router’s WAN port to the second ISP.
+• Connect the second router’s LAN ports to a switch port.
+Then, connect the second router’s WAN port to the second ISP.

 • You should configure the Static IP addresses on the 2nd and 1st routers.
-Assign specific IP addresses to the two routers, for example.
-The router’s model and manufacturer determine the optimum technique to complete this step.
+For example, assign specific IP addresses to the two routers.
+The router’s model and manufacturer determine the optimum technique for completing this step.

 • Configure the LAN’s DHCP server to distribute IP addresses in a range that excludes the routers.
-Configure, for example, to allocate IP addresses at regular intervals.
+For example, configure it to allocate IP addresses at regular intervals.

-• Establish one of the routers as an external address gateway for numerous LAN computers while the rest machines use the other router.
+• Establish one of the routers as an external address gateway for numerous LAN computers while the rest of the machines use the other router.

 Does Bridge Increase Speed?

-Yes, bridging connections can decrease bandwidth loss, increasing internet speed.
-However, bandwidth does not always imply internet speed; but rather a network’s transmission capacity.
+Yes, bridging connections can decrease bandwidth loss and increase internet speed.
+However, bandwidth does not always imply internet speed; rather, it is a network’s transmission capacity.

 As a result, when we bridge a network, we consume most of the available bandwidth.
 Bridging a connection has several advantages, including building network subdivisions, adding your existing network, increasing network dependability, and creating a bus network.